-Contact Vicki for guest lectures, workshops, and individual art-writing assistance.
+Contact Vicki for educational opportunities and individual art-writing assistance.

 She chatted with her publisher, Luminare Press, about ART-WRITE: